Grand Tour of Great Britain

 Breakfast is served as the train heads south to the spa city of Bath.
 This UNESCO World Heritage site has some of the most magnificent Georgian buildings anywhere in the UK.
 Take a guided tour around the Roman Baths, built around Britain’s only hot spring.
-Free time to wander around the city and indulge in some of the stylish shops before rejoining the train.
+Free time to wander around the city and indulge in some of the stylish shops.

 Day 6: Cambridge

 Morning exploration of Cambridge, home to the historic Corpus Christi college, including the Parker library, with its medieval and Renaissance manuscripts.
 Enjoy a leisurely punt on the River Cam.
 Overnight stabling in Scarborough.

 Breakfast is served en route to the Roman walled city of York, where you have a guided tour or free time to explore.
 Take in the splendor of York Minster, the largest Gothic Cathedral in Northern Europe.

 Re-join the train as we travel up through Northumberland into Alnmouth, where we disembark for a private viewing of Alnwick Castle followed by an exclusive farewell dinner.
 Alnwick Castle was first built over 900 years ago, to keep the Scots out of England.
 Thankfully today’s proprietors are more welcoming!
 Rejoin the train for your final night on board.